ConvergePanelRESEARCH • VERIFY • GOVERN

 The problem

-Climate misinformation operates in both directions: false denial claims and inflated alarmist claims each circulate, get shared, get corrected, and get shared again.
-The underlying science is not actually disputed among researchers — but specific statistics, predictions, and attributions are regularly cherry-picked, misrepresented, or taken out of context.
+Climate misinformation operates in both directions: denial claims and inflated alarmist claims each circulate, get shared, get corrected, and get shared again.
+The underlying science is not actually disputed among climate researchers — but specific statistics, predictions, and event attributions are regularly cherry-picked, misrepresented, or taken out of context.

 How ConvergePanel helps

 Multi-model verification is useful for climate claims because different models draw on different subsets of the scientific literature.
 A consensus between models is a meaningful signal that a claim reflects well-established findings.
 Splits — particularly between models that flag sourcing issues — point to where the complexity lies.
-This doesn't replace consulting the primary literature on important questions, but it provides a useful structured first pass.
+This doesn't replace consulting the primary literature for important questions, but it provides a structured first pass that surfaces the most common misrepresentation patterns.

 How it works